AndresFelipeRG/AndresFelipeRG.github.io/README.md

 ## Experience
 #### Software Developer internship at SAP
-- Integrated a data privacy microservice into an enterprise application
+•	Developed  code  to integrate a data privacy microservice into the backend of an enterprise application
--	Extended an API using  Java, Hibernate, Spring, and SAP’s ODATA libraries
-- Developed code using backend technologies such as Core Java, Spring framework, JSON, XML, REST, and Hibernate
+•	Developed features for microservices using Java EE, the Spring and the Hibernate frameworks
-- Developed code in Java and SQL to retrieve/upload data from a database
--	Mentored and supported team members
-- Wrote a blog post regarding Automated testing and published it in SAP blogs
--	Participated in a global organization, demonstrated energy, self-motivation and team player skills
--	Developed code using the SOLID principles
+•	Developed code for REST and OData APIs
--	Deployed and tested a web application in the Cloud Foundry cloud platform
+•	Deployed and tested web applications in the Cloud Foundry cloud platform
--	Produced unit tests in Java and integration tests in jQuery/JavaScript for an enterprise application
+•	Developed unit and integration tests for the backend and frontend of an enterprise application
--	Acquired knowledge of Agile software development practices
--	Created  a docker image to run a Jenkins pipeline and created scripts using Shared Jenkins libraries
+•	Created  a docker image to run a Jenkins pipeline and to execute automated tests using Jenkins scripts and plugins
--	Used Dynatrace to monitor services, applications, and databases in the Cloud Foundry cloud platform
--	Added automated tests into a Jenkins pipeline
+•	Completed SAP online courses about frontend and backend development
+•	Supported team members and mentored new team members
+•	Wrote a blog post regarding Automated testing and published it in SAP blogs

 ## Publications
 -	**Do Software Engineers use autocomplete features differently than other software practitioners?**